Nov 12, 2024

 • Nearly 10 million jobs in France are located in flood-prone areas

-The majority of current floods are caused by intense and sudden precipitation that generates significant runoff, quickly saturating drainage systems.
+The majority of current floods are caused by intense and sudden rainfall that generates significant runoff, quickly saturating drainage systems.
 These phenomena often affect areas that are not classified as flood-prone in the PPRN.

-This gap creates a dangerous situation where businesses and individuals believe they are protected against flood risks, while they remain vulnerable to these new types of increasingly frequent climatic events.
+This gap creates a dangerous situation where businesses and individuals believe they are protected against flood risks, while they remain vulnerable to these increasingly frequent new types of climatic events.

-The increase in natural disasters related to climate change already has a direct financial impact on all French people.
+The increase in natural disasters related to climate change already has a direct financial impact on all French citizens.
 The Cat-Nat fund, which we all indirectly finance, will see its surcharge increase from 12% to 20% on January 1, 2025.

-An incorrect assessment of risks leads to:
+An inadequate risk assessment leads to:

-• Significant operating losses
+• Significant operational losses

 • Impacts on employment (partial unemployment)